The Internet as the Southern Cross - Jess Auerbach Jahajeeah

 This reflection raises central questions: What kinds of knowledge do we produce today?
 Who are they designed for?
 What digital futures do we wish to build, and for whom?
 And, crucially, how can we imagine and build more inclusive and equitable knowledge infrastructures?

-The conference and roundtable will be followed by a reception, offering a convivial moment to continue the conversation with the researcher and participants.
+The talk and roundtable will be followed by a drink, a convivial moment to continue the conversation with the researcher and the speakers.